metakermit/generator-django-rest/README.md

 extra instructions (generated from [this template](https://github.com/metakermit/generator-django-rest/blob/master/generators/app/templates/django/mysite/HACKING.md) if you're curious).

 ## Contributing

+If you have some ideas for contributions, suggestions are always welcome.
+Note, however, that the goal of the project is to stay minimalist, so we'll try to keep the number of dependencies small.

 As a reminder to myself, I release a new version of generator-django-rest by running: